-In addition to disclosing all relevant information, you should provide your beneficiaries with a copy of your life insurance policy and make sure they're familiar with the terms.
+In addition to disclosing all relevant information, you should provide your beneficiaries with a copy of your life insurance policy and make them familiar with the terms.
 It's common for a beneficiary to be required to provide a death certificate and information on the cause of death.
-This will help your beneficiaries in making a claim and provide them the details needed to address any issues with the insurer.
+This will help your beneficiaries in making a claim and provide the details needed to address any issues with the insurer.

 - The death certificate